ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/workflow-rose-cylc.md

 rose edit &
 ```

 This opens the _Rose_ GUI that contains setup information for the suite.
-The configurable options for each model are described in their respective documentation.
+The configurable options for each model are described in their respective documentation pages.